Edwards Extraordinary Dachshunds

 They do tend to be a little bit higher in price then the American Dachshunds, but that is with very good reason, it is very expensive to import and raise these wonderful bloodlines here in the United States still.
 Remember you are getting a companion and a friend that will bring love and happiness to you and your family for many many years.
 I do not believe you will ever regret paying a little more for one of these ADORABLE LOVING DACHSHUNDS.
 The old says it all…..You get what you paid for.

-If you have any questions, or would like to talk more about our English Cream Dachshund Puppies that will be available to loving homes soon.
+If you have any questions, or would like to talk more about our Cream Dachshund Puppies that will be available to loving homes soon.
 Please send us an email or give us a call.
-We love to talk Dachshunds and will be glad to answer any questions that you might have about the English Cream Miniature Dachshunds (if we can).
+We love to talk Dachshunds and will be glad to try and answer any questions that you might have.